 5. Automatically Generated Links

-It’s sounds like a sweet deal when someone offers to build bulks of links over night on certain targeted keywords.
+It sounds like a sweet deal when someone offers to build bulks of links overnight on certain targeted keywords.
 In any case, those people are using automated programs that post links in the form of comments, forum posts, wiki posts and so on.
 This is one of the most harmful link building techniques, it terms of “internet pollution” as it adds literally no value to the users and it is very annoying for everyone.
 Basically, you’ll get a bunch of artificial links.

 6. Widget Links